Explore the rich and varied history of Grand Rapids with a tour of significant sites.

-Now it's three miles east of downtown Grand Rapids.
-You'll find lots of antique stores, rehabbed historic buildings and brick-paved streets.
+Three miles east of downtown Grand Rapids, you'll find lots of antique stores, rehabbed historic buildings and brick-paved streets.
 Visit Fulton Street Farmer's Market for taste of our rich agricultural heritage.

 Travel another three miles east to Gaslight Village and Reeds Lake.
-From 1897 to 1955, Reeds Lake was the site of Ramona Park, a very popular amusement park.
-A passenger steamer ferried passengers around the lake.
+From 1897 to 1955, Reeds Lake was the site of Ramona Park, a very popular amusement park, where a passenger steamer used to ferry passengers around the lake.

-Have dinner at Rose's Restaurant on Reeds Lake - great views and great food.
-Or head back to Just East and Mangiamo!, a family-style restaurant in an 1875 Italianate mansion.
+End your day with dinner at Rose's Restaurant on Reeds Lake for great views and great food.

 Coopersville is a storied town halfway between Grand Rapids and the lakeshore.
 Ride the history train, learn railroad lore at the Historical Society Museum and explore our rural heritage at the Coopersville Farm Museum.